cursorless-dev/cursorless/docs/contributing/CONTRIBUTING.md

 ### Steps

 1. Clone [`cursorless`](https://github.com/cursorless-dev/cursorless)
 2. Open the newly created `cursorless` directory in VSCode.
-If you're on Windows, don't use WSL (see [issue #919](https://github.com/cursorless-dev/cursorless/issues/919) for discussion / workaround).
+If you're on Windows, don't use WSL (see [#919](https://github.com/cursorless-dev/cursorless/issues/919) for discussion / workaround).
 3. Run the following in the terminal:

    ```bash